 On average, the cost per click for Google Ads in the U.S. is $2.32.

 This can be much lower in other countries.
 However, there’s no minimum spending commitment, and you have complete control over your budget and ad placement.

 Google Search Ads are a great way to bring in new customers

 Since Meta owns Instagram, the Meta Ads Manager also allows you to advertise on Instagram, which, as we speak, has over 1 billion monthly users around the world.
 This platform lets you:

 - Promote your Instagram posts and stories through a business account.

 - Access Meta's full targeting capacities to create campaigns.

 Instagram has ad types similar to Facebook, including:

 This platform also has two other types of advertisements:

-Instagram can be best for retailers or restaurants or local businesses, and people who have visually appealing brands.
+Instagram can be best for local businesses and people who have visually appealing brands.